Center for Design Innovation

 Jointly administered by the Chemistry and Biology departments, this interdisciplinary degree enables students to develop both a conceptual understanding and practical skills to address complex biological, biochemical and biomedical challenges.

-Set in a liberal arts environment, the engineering major will infuse design and teamwork, with a bent towards entrepreneurship.
-Optional emphases in biomedical and materials engineering will be offered.
+Set in a liberal arts environment, the engineering major infuses design and teamwork, with a bent toward entrepreneurship.
+Optional emphases in biomedical and materials engineering are also offered.

 Wake Forest School of Medicine